 Grapes not only produce an abundance of fruit when they’re properly cultivated, but they’re also one of the better climbing plants for shade.
 These climbers can grow up to 50 feet high and produce not only edible fruit but spectacular fall color.
-Because of these qualities, grape is an excellent choice to be grown on pergolas.
-Viticulturists say that in order for a grape vine to produce grapes the plant has to suffer somewhat, but this doesn’t have to be the case.
-Grape vines like relatively hot summers, well-drained soil and fairly high humidity.
+Because of these qualities, grapevine is an excellent choice to be grown on pergolas.
+Viticulturists say that in order for a grapevine to produce grapes the plant has to suffer somewhat, but this doesn’t have to be the case.
+Grapevines like relatively hot summers, well-drained soil, and fairly high humidity.
 To get a good yield of fruit and to keep the vines from going rampant, the gardener will need to do some fairly hard pruning in the winter.
 The traditional time to do this is on January 22, St. Vincent’s day.

 Another vine grown for shade is the Virginia creeper.
 It is a vigorous climber and can be trained up a structure or on a wall.
 Unlike ivy, it clings to the wall with tiny adhesive disks and doesn’t damage the mortar.
 It keeps the side of the house where it’s grown cool in the summer and warmer in the winter when the leaves fall.
 The inconspicuous greenish-white flowers appear in spring.
 The blue-black berries are poisonous to humans, but birds love them.
 Virginia creeper has large leaves that are separated into five leaflets, which distinguishes them from poison ivy, which only has three.
 It’s the host plant for a variety of butterflies and moths, including the Virginia creeper sphinx moth.
 The plant isn’t fussy about soil and does best in full to part sun.